GregTrevellick/FilesForEveryExtensionCreator/README.md

 ![File1](winExpl.png)

+The files created by this app can be found [here](https://github.com/GregTrevellick/FilesForEveryExtension).

 ## Who Is This For
 * Anyone who needs a big variety of file types but hasn't the time to create by hand.
 * Developers who need files of many different types, typically for edge-case testing of code.